mstksg/inCode/copy/entries/hakyll-rewrite.md

 extensible records being built into the language is quite refreshing; not having to deal with fancy GADT's in Haskell was a nice step back from the craziness that is type-level programming in Haskell.

+I often felt like writing in Purescript felt like writing in *the language that Haskell should have been*.

 But one of my favorite aspects about purescript ended up being the sheer beauty and conciseness of the generated javascript.
 Look at how[^pshighlight]: